rdfostrich/article-swj2020-cobra/content/evaluation.md

 #### Ingestion

-Our experimental results show that the usage of a bidirectional delta chain has a significant impact on storage size and ingestion time compared to a unidirectional delta chain.
+Our experimental results show that the usage of a bidirectional delta chain has a significant beneficial impact on storage size and ingestion time compared to a unidirectional delta chain.
 While the unidirectional delta chain leads to increasing ingestion times for every new version, initiating a new snapshot (COBRA\*) can effectively _reset_ these ingestion times.